didix21/mdutils/README.md

 # Overview

-This is an example of markdown file created using mdutils python package.
+This is an example of a markdown file created using the mdutils python package.
 In this example you are going to see how to create a markdown file using this library.
 Moreover, you're finding the available features which makes easy the creation of this type of files while you are running Python code.

-**IMPORTANT:** some features available on this library have no effect with the GitHub Markdown CSS.
+**IMPORTANT:** some features available in this library have no effect with the GitHub Markdown CSS.
 Some of them are: coloring text, centering text...

 # This is what you can do